aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/setting-image-resolution-barcode/_index.md

 bb.save(dataDir + "barcode-image-resolution.jpg");
 ```

 The `save` method writes the barcode to the specified folder as a JPEG file.
-You can change the file extension to `png`, `bmp`, or `tiff` if a different format is required.
+If you prefer a loss‑less format, simply change the extension to `.png`—this is how you **save barcode png** without any extra code changes.

 ## Common Issues and Solutions